Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

-Examining the origin of the low frequency mode, we use micromagnetics to examine the phase relationship between magnons in the upper and lower 3D magnetic layers for the 11.51 GHz and 4.96 GHz modes.
-Figure \ref{Fig3_optical}d shows these phase relations.
-For the high-frequency mode, both magnetic layers exhibit in-phase oscillating $\hat{y}$ magnetization components, while the low-frequency mode exhibits layers oscillating 180$^{\circ}$ out-of-phase.
-This is a characteristic behaviour of acoustic (in-phase) and optical (out-of-phase) modes, showing that the dipolar inter-layer magnon-magnon coupling in our 3D metamaterial is sufficiently strong to generate emergent dynamic phenomena.
-While optical modes are often higher frequency than acoustic, the inverse is true due to the 3D stacked nanoisland geometry, discussed further in the supplementary material.
+Examining the character of the lower frequency mode in micromagnetic simulation, figure \ref{Fig3_optical} i) shows the power and $\hat{y}$-component phase maps for the high (11.6 GHz) and low (4.96 GHz) frequency modes for a 30 nm spacer at 0 field.
+Full phase maps for the 30 nm and 250 nm spacer cases are shown in supplementary fig. 11.
+Due to the shape anisotropy of the nanoislands the precession amplitude is most significant in-plane so we look at the $\hat{y}$-component of the magnetisation to define the phase relationships.
+The high-frequency mode is seen to have an in-phase relationship between magnons in the upper and lower magnetic layers, while the lower-frequency mode shows layers oscillating 180$^{\circ}$ out-of-phase.
+This matches the characteristic behaviour of acoustic (in-phase) and optical (out-of-phase) magnon modes showing that the dipolar inter-layer magnon-magnon coupling in our 3D metamaterial is sufficiently strong to generate mode hybridisation.

-This acoustic/optical mode nature can be further demonstrated by rotating the experimental geometry such that the co-planar waveguide supplies RF field at 90$^{\circ}$ ($\hat{y}$) to the applied field ($\hat{x}$), and hence to the nanoarray magnetisation.
-This RF field / magnetisation geometry is unable to couple to optical modes and only excites acoustic magnons\cite{sud2020tunable}.
-This experimental FMR spectrum and corresponding simulation are shown in supplementary figure \ref{rf_direction}, with only the high-frequency acoustic mode observed as expected.
+In previous studies by some of the authors\cite{gartside2021reconfigurable,dion2021observation} the coupling is mediated by nanoislands placed end-to-end in a two-dimensional array and exhibits an exchange like energy scaling where the optical mode has higher energy than the acoustic.
+When the nanoislands are placed on top of each other in the three-dimensional geometry here, both nanoisland ends are involved in the coupling and the energy scaling is dipolar in nature so the acoustic is now higher energy (see supplementary information for more detailed explanation).
+An analogue is observed in two-nanoisland plasmonic systems, with thorough investigations of island geometry and relative mode frequency showing the same behaviour\cite{davis2010simple}.

+Further evidence of the acoustic and optical character of the modes is provided by the fact that the optical mode is only clearly detected when $\mathbf{H}_{RF}$ and $\mathbf{H}_{ext}$ are in a parallel geometry - using a conventional perpendicular FMR geometry between the two fields results in only the higher frequency acoustic mode being clearly resolved (supplementary figure 2 e) which matches the behaviour observed in synthetic antiferromagnets\cite{sud2020tunable}.
+This occurs as a perpendicular RF field cannot generate the requisite opposite torque on the two magnetic layers required to excite out-of-phase optical modes.